 Seasonal activities in Caballo Lake State Park

-If you want a place to cool off during the summer park your campervan and head-on into the Visitor Center.
-Located in the main area of the park, the Visitor Center has a few exhibits pertaining to area’s geology and the wildlife that lives around the lake.
+If you want a place to cool off during the summer, park your campervan and head-on into the Visitor Center.
+Located in the main area of the park, the Visitor Center has a few exhibits pertaining to the area’s geology and the wildlife that lives around the lake.
 It probably won’t take more than twenty minutes to see everything, but it can still be a nice reprieve or first stop when you arrive at the park.
 If you have any questions to ask park staff, this would also be a great time to do so.

-Hiking in Caballo Lake State Park is best enjoyed in the winter month so as to avoid a heat stroke or dehydration.
-There’s not much in the way of marked trails inside the park, but it’s not hard to find a walkable amidst the sparsely vegetated desert landscape.
-Just start wandering north from the campgrounds and you’re sure to find something interesting.
-There are also some very interesting drainages and canyons on the eastern side of the lake, but these can be difficult to access without a boat and can also be quite dangerous.
-Only attempt them if you’re an experienced hiker and always hikes with a partner.
+Hiking in Caballo Lake State Park is best enjoyed in the winter months so that you can avoid the terrible effects of heatstroke or dehydration.
+There’s not much in the way of marked trails inside the park, but it’s not hard to find a walkable path amidst the sparsely vegetated desert landscape.
+Just start wandering north from the campgrounds, and you’re sure to find something interesting.
+There are also some unique drainages and canyons on the eastern side of the lake, but these can be difficult to access without a boat and can also be quite dangerous.
+Only attempt these areas if you’re an experienced hiker, and you are hiking with a partner.

 Saddle up, because you’re in cowboy country out here in New Mexico.
 If you’re visiting Caballo Lake State Park with your horse or have access to one while you’re there, the trails surrounding the lake are perfect for a ride.
 Most of the trails aren’t very well developed, so bring a map or your phone so that you don't end up getting lost.
 There aren’t any facilities set up for horses like hitching posts or corrals, so be prepared for self-sufficiency and some primitive expeditions.